paulrouget/servo-embedding-api/JS_API.md

 *Note: at no point in the Servo API we mention hierarchy.
 The fact that browser2 and browser3 are "inside" browser1 has no implication.*

-### Viewport:
+### BrowserView:

 This is not enough, as these new tabs would be headless.
-A Viewport per Browser is necessary.
+A BrowserView per Browser is necessary.
-`browser1` already has a viewport, created in Rust in `NewNativeWindow`.
+`browser1` already has a browserview, created in Rust in `NewNativeWindow`.

-We want the geometry of the viewport to be part of the layout of the page.
+We want the geometry of the browserview to be part of the layout of the page.
-To do so, Servo would implement a special DOM element called `<viewport>`, that can be used to host a Browser.
+To do so, Servo would implement a special DOM element called `<browserview>`, that can be used to host a Browser.
-The layout thread of the top level Browser would update the actual Viewport coordinates and size.
+The layout thread of the top level Browser would update the actual BrowserView coordinates and size.

-The Viewport methods are not accessible from browser1 script thread.
+The BrowserView methods are not accessible from browser1 script thread.
 Same for the Compositor methods.

 ```